magento/devdocs/guides/v2.0/coding-standards/technical-vision/webapi.md

 1. Third-party customizations must be done separately for Service Contracts and for GraphQL
 1. For modularity purposes, GraphQL configuration must be declared in a separate module.
 For example, to expose GraphQL for the module `MyModule`, you must create the `graphql.xml` file in the `MyModuleGraphQl` module.
 1. GraphQL is primarily designed for store-front one-page apps and mobile applications.
 It supports token and cookie authentication, as well as guest access to public queries
-1. All successful queries must return the 200 HTTP status code.
+1. All queries must return the 200 HTTP status code.
 If an error occurs, return the error in the response body.
-Schema requests may return the 500 HTTP status code.
+A 500 status code is allowed when an exception occurs when generating a schema, but not during requests.
 1. The Store code should be passed via headers.

 **REST**